Manav2905/Snake_and_Ladder_game/README.md

 **Dependencies**:

-C++ Standard Library
+- C++ Standard Library.
-No external libraries are required.
+- No external libraries are required.